 Has a nation changed its gods, even though they are no gods?
 But my people have changed their glory for something that does not profit.
 Be appalled, O heavens, at this, be shocked, be utterly desolate, says the Lord, for my people have committed two evils: they have forsaken me, the fountain of living water, and dug out cisterns for themselves, cracked cisterns that can hold no water.

-Then a day or so after Molly’s message I received a private Facebook message from a woman I’ve never met, but was introduced to by Erin, a clergy colleague, a couple of years ago.
+Then a day or so after Molly’s message I received a private Facebook message from a woman I’ve never met, but was introduced to by Erin Wathen, a beloved clergy colleague, a couple of years ago.
 Her name is Lisa Gammel Maas.
 Lisa sent me an article from Christian Century magazine to encourage me in my interest in becoming a Spiritual Director like she is.
 You see, I’ve always imagined in my retirement years being a counselor of sorts.
 With my deep connection to the God-thing, spiritual direction seems a natural fit.
-The author of the article talked about the value of engaging a spiritual director, and about this scripture we’re studying today about God’s people screwing up AGAIN, trading the amazing God who is a virtual life-sustaining fountain for something they could make themselves.
-God said, “Look at this!
+The author of the article talked about the value of engaging a spiritual director, and about this scripture we’re studying today about God’s people getting it all wrong AGAIN.
+God said via Jeremiah, “Look at this!
 I’m a fountain, a constantly flowing source of fresh living water, and they have traded me for something they made themselves – a cistern to catch rainfall and runoff, and a cracked one at that!
 What in my name are my people up to?”

 Lord, God of Hosts, be with us yet.
 Amen.